-There’s plenty of awesome little lakes around Riding Mountain National Park, but one of the prettiest, and most accessible, is Kinosao Lake.
+There are plenty of awesome little lakes around Riding Mountain National Park, but one of the prettiest, and most accessible, is Kinosao Lake.

 To get there drive out to Highway 19 and you’ll find a parking lot where the trailhead is.
-From that point it’s only 1.3km to the edge of the lake on a beautiful little track.
+From that point, it’s only 1.3km to the edge of the lake on a beautiful little track.

 We did this on our fat bikes, but the forest was absolutely gorgeous the whole way through.
 One moment you’re out in a wide plain, and the next you’re in the darkness of an old growth forest.